-The Government is proposing to require financial firms and listed companies to report on the impacts for their business and investments in a consistent way.
-The aim is to help investors, shareholders and companies make informed decisions.
+The Government proposed requiring financial firms and listed companies to report on the impacts for their business and investments in a consistent way.
+The aim was to help investors, shareholders and companies make informed decisions.

 The consultation closed on 13 December 2019.

 The Government plans to make climate-related financial disclosures mandatory for some organisations.
 The requirement would apply to publicly listed companies and large insurers, banks and investment managers.

 For more information visit Mandatory climate-related financial disclosures.